What’s the difference between white and dark rum?

 Some like it neat; others prefer it in a mixed drink.
 And some will only drink it if it is blended into a frozen and fruity cocktail.
 But beyond that, the ultimate divider between rum drinkers is whether or not they prefer white or dark rum.

-So, what exactly is the difference between white rum and dark rum?
+So, what exactly is the difference between white rum vs. dark rum?
 It all comes down to the taste and color of each type of rum.
 A very basic way to understand the differences in color is that white rum is un-aged, whereas dark rum is aged.
 However, we say basic because this is not always the case for every rum.

 Some brands of rum simply have caramel or coloring added to them to change the color while not being aged.
 On the other hand, some aged rum that is dark in color can be filtered through charcoal in order to remove the color.
 So the color of the rum is not always an indication of whether or not it has been aged, and it is not indicative of the flavor profile either.